cogdog/tru-collector/README.md

 ![Simplest Permalink](images/permalink.jpg "custom permalink")

-The theme creates three Pages for you with custom templates.
-You can edit their content to provide additional information prompt:

-* **Desk** The screen where users must enter an access code
-* **Collect** The page that includes the form people use to upload content
-* **Random** No content needed, it just performs a redirect to a random collectable.
-Just leave it alone
+The theme creates a special URL `/random` to provide a link that shows a random item, e.g. http://splot.ca/collector/random

 Set up your own menus as needed; make sure that you click the `Location` tab to tell Wordpress to use the menu you create.